bartoqid/PAN-AF/README.md

-Thanks to Dan Ward who put together this framework
-I will try to maintain this, make sure it is compatible with different version of PAN-OS and more importantly add more features.
+Thanks to Dan Ward who put together this framework Original code is available here https://github.com/p0lr/PAN-AF and is not being maintained I will try to maintain this, make sure it is compatible with different version of PAN-OS and more importantly add more features.